psaikido/hugle.uk/content/suttas/sn1/150-viveka.md

 ---
-title: "SN 9.1 Viveka Sutta: Seclusion"
-bannerTitle: "Saṁyutta Nikāya I"
-layout: default
-subnav: suttas-sn1
+bannerTitle: Pali Canon Anthology
+title: Shake Off the Dust
+type: suttas/sn1
 ---

+#### SN 9.1 Viveka Sutta: Seclusion

 A bhikkhu has many unwholesome thoughts that 'gush outwardly'.
 A devata comes to him and says:

 - "remove the desire for people, then you'll be happy"